 Emergency Shelter.
-Housing with minimal supportive services for persons experiencing homelessness that his limited to occupancy of six months or less.
+Housing with minimal supportive services for persons experiencing homelessness and occupancy is limited to six months or less.
 No individual or household may be denied emergency housing because of inability to pay.
-Emergency shelter includes other interim interventions, including but not limited to, a navigation center, bridge housing, and respite or recuperative care.
+Emergency shelter includes other interim housing interventions, including but not limited to, a navigation center, bridge housing, and respite or recuperative care.
 [Government Code Sections 65582(d) and 65583(a), and Health and Safety Code Section 50801]